 Costs May Be Cut

-- First, your utility bills might go down simply because there will be less space to heat and cool.
-You may even see your water bill lower if you move to a home with a smaller lawn.
+- First, your utility bills may go down simply because there will be less space to heat and cool.
+Also, you may even see your water bill lower if you move to a home with a smaller lawn.

-- Your home insurance could also become more affordable since the size of your house affects premiums.
+- Your home insurance may become more affordable because the size of your house affects premiums.

-- Plus, bigger homes generally need more maintenance because there is more to keep up with.
-Again, moving to a property with less outdoor space might increase savings as you’ll eliminate the need for extensive lawn and garden care.
+- Bigger homes generally need more maintenance because there is more to keep up with, so moving to a property with less outdoor space might increase savings as you’ll eliminate the need for extensive lawn and garden care.

 - Property taxes are an additional item to consider because square footage is a factor in assessing a home's value for tax purposes.